2vyy/TurnBasedCombatSimulator/README.md

 # A turn-based combat simulator in C++
-This project is a traditional action-value algorithm used in many turn-based RPGS and gradually expand upon it.
+This project is intended to implement a traditional action-value algorithm used in many turn-based RPGS and gradually expand upon it.
 Currently, this project is powered by [fmt](https://github.com/fmtlib/fmt) for log formatting and [catch2](https://github.com/catchorg/Catch2) as a testing framework.

 ## dev roadmap
 ### the absolute bare minimum